MayOneUS/mayday-2.0-backend/README.md

 To access the step two staging Heroku app, follow the instructions for the staging app and then run `git remote add step-two https://git.heroku.com/mayday-step-two.git`.

-You can now run commands against the step two staging app like this: `heroku logs -a step-two`.
+You can now run commands against the step two staging app like this: `heroku logs -a mayday-step-two`.

 ### Common Staging Commands